 After three long days of driving and playing golf throughout the Central Valley, I was back home on Sunday and on the course once again.
 I would have preferred a day of rest, but this round was already set up weeks ago and I didn’t want to bail out on my friends.

 One of my friends has a Los Angeles resident card and was able to book us a sweet 7:12 tee time at Rancho Park well in advance.
 The price was $43 to walk.
-This is well known to be one of the area’s busiest golf courses (with Wilson/Harding and Los Verdes being the others in that conversation).
+This is well known to be one of the area’s busiest golf courses.
 I only played here once probably 10 years ago.
 I remember it being a somewhat enjoyable layout, but the appeal was more about the history of the course.

 Rancho Park is interesting in that it’s the classic public option in the city amidst the area’s most prestigious old private clubs.
 Hillcrest is right next door, then Bel-Air, LACC, The Riviera and Wilshire are all pretty close by.
 In fact, Rancho Country Club, as it was once called when it opened in 1921, used to be private before the city ultimately took over the property and expanded the parkland around the course.
 Rancho Park Golf Course (or just “Rancho” as most people call it nowadays) hosted the LA Open tournament for several years, as well as the U.S. Senior Open.